srobo/team-emails/SR2025/2024-09-02-competition-announcement.md

 unable to attend in person.
 We expect to confirm places towards the latter half of September.
 Places are limited, so sign up soon to avoid disappointment.

-As usual we will loan your team a [kit][kit] of parts to help build your robot.
+As usual we will loan competing teams a [kit][kit] of parts to help build their robots.
+This year we hope to send out kits before Kickstart.

-This year we hope to send you your kit before Kickstart.
-We will also be sharing some [pre-Kickstart activities][pre-kickstart-activities] to enable your team to start learning about the kit.
+We have also prepared some [pre-Kickstart activities][pre-kickstart-activities] to enable teams to start learning about robotics and our simulator right away.

   [I'm interested in bringing a team to SR2025][signup-form]